corrosion-rs/corrosion/doc/src/usage.md

 -   [RUNTIME_OUTPUT_DIRECTORY](https://cmake.org/cmake/help/latest/prop_tgt/RUNTIME_OUTPUT_DIRECTORY.html)
 -   [PDB_OUTPUT_DIRECTORY](https://cmake.org/cmake/help/latest/prop_tgt/PDB_OUTPUT_DIRECTORY.html)

+If the target property is set (e.g. by defining the `CMAKE_XYZ_OUTPUT_DIRECTORY` variable before calling `corrosion_import_crate()`), corrosion will copy the built rust artifacts to the location defined in the target property.
 Due to limitations in CMake these target properties are evaluated in a deferred manner, to support the user setting the target properties after the call to `corrosion_import_crate()`.
-This has the side effect that `IMPORTED_LOCATION` will be set late, and users should not use `get_property` to read `IMPORTED_LOCATION` at configure time.
+This has the side effect that the `IMPORTED_LOCATION` property will be set late, and users should not use `get_property` to read `IMPORTED_LOCATION` at configure time.
 Instead, generator expressions should be used to get the location of the target artifact.
 If `IMPORTED_LOCATION` is needed at configure time users may use `cmake_language(DEFER CALL ...)` to defer